Christmas in the Land of Castles - Royal City of LochesChristmas in the Land of Castles - Royal City of Loches

 Royal Château of Amboise Christmas, childhood dreams: O beautiful trees!

-Châteaux of Chenonceau Far North
+Chenonceau Castle Far North

 Royal fortress of Chinon Christmas treasures

-For the festive season, the Royal Fortress of Chinon will be become a real Christmas treasure.
-Gold, the symbol of light, magic and wonder, inspires a magical journey imagined by floral designer Géraldine Leclerc.
+For the festive season, the Royal Fortress of Chinon will be decked out in its finest finery for “Christmas in the land of castles”, under the theme of Trés(or).
+Gold, the symbol of light, magic and wonder, is the inspiration for a magical journey designed by floral designer Géraldine Leclerc.

-Nightfall visit on Sunday 28 December: fire show by the Steampunk Goblins, performed by the Taprobane company (three 30-minute strolls).
+• Christmas Nocturne on Sunday 28 December: fire show by the Steampunk Goblins, performed by the Taprobane company (three 30-minute strolls).

 Royal City of Loches Tales from the royal city

 Every winter, the Royal City of Loches revisits a folk tale, to the delight of young and old alike.
-This year, visitors are invited to immerse themselves in the wonderful world of Alice in Wonderland, the tale created by Lewis Carroll, and set off to meet the White Rabbit, the caterpillar and the Evil Queen of Hearts!
+This year, visitors are invited to immerse themselves in the wonderful world of Alice in Wonderland, a tale created by Lewis Carroll, and set off to meet the White Rabbit, the caterpillar and the Evil Queen of Hearts!

-Château of Villandry At Christmas, nature invites itself to the château.
+Villandry Castle At Christmas, nature invites itself to the château.

-The Château of Villandry invites young and old alike to spend Christmas in a family home with a warm and friendly atmosphere.
+The Château de Villandry invites young and old alike to spend Christmas in a family home with a warm and friendly atmosphere.
 While a festive atmosphere pervades every room, nature invites itself into the château.
 From the dining room to the bedrooms, via the living room and the kitchen where you prepare to celebrate Christmas, nature penetrates the castle walls, like an extension of the gardens that give Villandry such a special aura.
 Reindeer, fawns, owls and squirrels have taken up residence in the château, transformed for the occasion into a veritable enchanted forest, and are waiting to welcome you to Christmas.
 It even seems that deep in this forest lives an old man in a red suit…

-From the windows of the château, you can gaze out over the gardens, which have also been decked out in their winter finery: mosaics of ornamental cabbages and leeks, lacy boxwoods and silhouettes of yews in topiary, and long avenues of dormant lime trees, promising pleasant winter strolls.
+From the windows of the château, you can gaze out over the gardens, which have also been decked out in their winter finery: mosaics of ornamental cabbages and leeks, lacy boxwoods and silhouettes of yews in topiary and long avenues of dormant lime trees, promising pleasant winter strolls.

 The château and gardens will be closed to visitors on Wednesday 25 December 2025.
-The gardens will not be decorated or illuminated, and the decorations will only take place inside the château.
+The gardens will not be decorated or illuminated; the decorations will be concentrated on the château’s interiors.

 And what about the presents?